Waxmard/custom-keycloak-theme-aws-eks/README.md

 - Test the entire flow in a non-production environment before deploying to production.
 - Consider the security implications of the permissions granted and follow the principle of least privilege.
 - For a more detailed explanation, refer to the helm.yaml which is generated from the helm template command and includes the final rendered Kubernetes resources.
+- The primary limitation of this solution is its specificity to AWS.
+    - To adapt this approach for a different cloud environment or an on-premises Kubernetes setup, you would need to adjust the storage and access control mechanisms.
+Instead of an S3 bucket, you could utilize a manually-created ConfigMap for smaller themes or an equivalent object storage service offered by your cloud provider (e.g., Azure Blob Storage for Azure or Google Cloud Storage for GCP).
+Furthermore, the IAM roles utilized for granting permissions in AWS would be replaced by corresponding access control entities, such as Azure Role-Based Access Control (RBAC) or Google Cloud IAM policies, to grant the necessary permissions for your Kubernetes service accounts.